 4.2.
-Triggering Event shall mean, with respect to a Party (the "Affected Party"): (i) the failure by the Affected Party to make, when due, any payment required under this Agreement if such failure is not remedied within five Business Days after written notice of such failure is given to the Affected Party; provided, the payment is not the subject of a good faith dispute as described in the Billing and Payment provisions or (ii) any representation or warranty made by the Affected Party in this Agreement shall prove to have been false or misleading in any material respect when made or deemed to be repeated or (iii) the failure by the Affected Party to perform any covenant set forth in this Agreement (other than its obligations to make any payment or obligations which are otherwise specifically covered in this Section 4.2 as a separate Triggering Event), and such failure is not excused by Force Majeure or cured within five Business Days after written notice thereof to the Affected Party or (iv) the Affected Party shall (a) make an assignment or any general arrangement for the benefit of creditors, (b) file a petition or otherwise commence, authorize or acquiesce in the commencement of a proceeding or cause under any bankruptcy or similar law for the protection of creditors, or have such petition filed against it and such proceeding remains undismissed for 30 Days, (c) otherwise become bankrupt or insolvent (however evidenced) or (d) be unable to pay its debts as they fall due or (v) Seller's unexcused failure to Schedule the Buyer's Requested Quantity requested by Buyer for a cumulative period of 30 or more Gas Days in a 12 Month period in any one Transaction or (vi) Buyer's unexcused failure to Schedule the DCQ or MinDQ for a cumulative period of 30 or more Gas Days in a 12 Month period in any one Transaction.
+Triggering Event shall mean, with respect to a Party (the "Affected Party"): (i) the failure by the Affected Party to make, when due, any payment required under this Agreement if such failure is not remedied within three (3) Business Days after written notice of such failure is given to the Affected Party; provided, the payment is not the subject of a good faith dispute as described in the Billing and Payment provisions or (ii) any representation or warranty made by the Affected Party in this Agreement shall prove to have been false or misleading in any material respect when made or deemed to be repeated or (iii) the failure by the Affected Party to perform any covenant set forth in this Agreement (other than its obligations to make any payment or obligations which are otherwise specifically covered in this Section 4.2 as a separate Triggering Event), and such failure is not excused by Force Majeure or cured within three (3) Business Days after written notice thereof to the Affected Party or (iv) the Affected Party shall (a) make an assignment or any general arrangement for the benefit of creditors, (b) file a petition or otherwise commence, authorize or acquiesce in the commencement of a proceeding or cause under any bankruptcy or similar law for the protection of creditors, or have such petition filed against it and such proceeding remains undismissed for 30 Days, (c) otherwise become bankrupt or insolvent (however evidenced) or (d) be unable to pay its debts as they fall due or (v) Seller's unexcused failure to Schedule the Buyer's Requested Quantity requested by Buyer for a cumulative period of 30 or more Gas Days in a 12 Month period in any one Transaction or (vi) Buyer's unexcused failure to Schedule the DCQ or MinDQ for a cumulative period of 30 or more Gas Days in a 12 Month period in any one Transaction, or (vii) the failure of the Affected Party to provide adequate assurance of its ability to perform all of its outstanding obligations to the Notifying Party under this Agreement, any Transaction or otherwise with 48 hours (but at least one (1) Business Day) (the “Grace Period”) of a demand therefore when the Notifying Party has reasonable grounds for insecurity due to the occurrence of a Material Adverse Change of the Affected Party; provided, such Material Adverse Change shall not be considered if, within such Grace Period, the Affected Party provides, established, and maintains throughout the term hereof (and upon the request of the Notifying Party increases); (a) a Letter of Credit (naming the Notifying Party as the beneficiary); or (b) a guaranty from a guarantor acceptable to the Notifying Party and in a form and amount acceptable to the Notifying Party; or (c) other collateral or security acceotable to the Notifying Party; or (viii) the occurrence of a “Cross Default”.
+A Cross Default means a default, event of default, or other similar condition or event in respect of such Party under one or more contracts or agreements between the Parties hereto relating to the purchase , sale exchange transportation, commodity price swap, commodity option or similar transactions with respect to Gas, emissions allowances, coal electric power and/or capacity or other energy commodities.
+A Party will, upon learning of the occurrence of any event or commencement of any condition that constitutes a Triggering Effect with respect to it, promptly give the other Party notice of such event or condition..